 Over the course of four years, IAN was able to build a nationwide network allowing them to impact education, attitudes, and legislation through their alliance with other nonprofit organizations, annual conferences, newsletters, social media, and webinars.

 In 2021, IAN expanded its vision to educate, empower, and elevate adoptee voices when Marcie Keithley and Jennifer Fahlsing founded the National Association of Adoptees & Parents (NAAP), a 501 (c)3 nonprofit organization which is committed to building unity in our community.

-Jennifer Fahlsing, CPC is a co-founder, Vice President, and Secretary of NAAP.
+Jennifer Fahlsing, CPC, is a co-founder of NAAP now serving as President.
 Jennifer has spent the last 20 years in the employment industry and is a licensed real estate Broker.
 She holds a BS in Business Management and an AS in Accounting.
 Her background includes education, training, sales, operations, and public speaking.

 Jennifer is an Adoptee and First Mother which provides her with a unique understanding of the challenges involved in search and the gamut of emotions experienced in reunion.
 In 2013, after three decades of searching she located both her mother and son within a 3-month period.
 In 2018, after years of rejection she finally reunited with her father days before his death.

 She served on the board for the ISSA for 8 years in a variety of roles including President and was the Secretary and managed the Social Media for Indiana Adoptee Network for four years.
 She joined Hoosiers for Equal Access to Records in 2015 and testified in 2015, 2016 and 2021 in support of OBC access legislation for Indiana Adoptees.
 Jennifer is a Sister on the Ground for Saving Our Sisters.